Allie Hallmark - Hamilton Wingo

 Although a West Texas native, Allie began her legal career in Philadelphia, where she gained extensive experience litigating construction and employment cases.
 After she returned to Dallas, she shifted her focus to representing individuals, including those discriminated against based on their religion and race.

 Allie has handled all stages of discovery, settlements, trials, arbitrations, and appeals.
-Because of her reputation as a diligent and bold litigator, Pennsylvania Super Lawyers named Allie a Rising Star four years in a row.
-No more than 2.5 percent of young attorneys in a state are named to the Rising Stars list each year.
+She has earned multiple selections on the Texas and Pennsylvania Super Lawyers Rising Stars lists for her work in personal injury and construction litigation.
+No more than 2.5 percent of young attorneys per state are named to the Rising Stars lists each year.

 Allie graduated from Texas Tech University School of Law in 2012.
 During law school, she competed in appellate advocacy competitions across the country and won the National Moot Court Competition sponsored by the American College of Trial Lawyers.
 She was also elected Chairperson of the Texas Tech Board of Barristers and worked as an Articles Editor for the Texas Tech Law Review.